wp-plugins/woocommerce-ownedit/Readme.txt

 Stage 1

-1. Click 'Add New' option from your Wordpress plugin page after login to your Wordpress installation
+1. Click 'Add New' option from your WordPress plugin page after login to your WordPress installation

 2. Search for 'Owned it WooCommerce' extension.